Eurydia/project-structogram-builder-online-docs/docs/technical-documentation/interpreter/01-lexer.md

 };
 ```

-The `Token` type represents a token.
+The `Token` type represents a token in a string.

-The `kind` property represents which kind of token it is.
+A token is a meaningful sequence of characters, such as a keyword or a delimiter.

-The `text` property represents the piece of text that made up the token.
+A token is an object with two properties:

-Since the lexer removes whitespace characters, this property will be non-empty.
+- `kind`: represents a `TokenKind`, which is an enumeration of the different types of tokens that can be recognized.
-The only exception is `TokenKind.END` tokens which has an empty `text` property.
+- `text`: represents the actual text of the token.

 ## `KEYWORDS` array